mapninja/GISDay2015/ReadMe.md

 * **NASA Ames DEVELOP Project** Emily “Chippie” Kislik (Center Lead, DEVELOP National Program - SSAI, NASA Ames Research Center)
 * **And More to Come!**

-###1:30pm - 2:20pm "Esri And The Zombie Apocalypse (not really, I'm just still waiting for Brendan's Topic)" Brendan O'Neill (Education Specialist, Patterns and Practices, [Esri](http://www.esri.com/))
+###1:30pm - 2:20pm "Get with the program: A new era of information products" Brendan O'Neill (Education Specialist, Patterns and Practices, [Esri](http://www.esri.com/))

-*Brendan support Esri's education community by identifying and promoting best practices for the ArcGIS platform in K12 schools, colleges and universities, libraries and museums, and research institutions with the goal of encouraging educational organizations to adopt spatial technology in order to improve research and learning outcomes as well as administrative efficiency.*
+In this talk I will address the movement of GIS into the cloud, and the need to communicate with a world that exists in browsers and mobile devices.

+*Brendan O’Neill is an education specialist at Esri.
+His job is to identify and promote best practices for using GIS to improve research and learning outcomes.
+He was formerly a classical archaeologist, whisky entrepreneur, public health researcher, and English teacher, whose experience has convinced him of the potential for spatial technology to improve the world.*